CNNB logo

 • Am I currently registered with CNPS?

-The CNPS supplementary protection program is not required to renew or complete your NANB registration.
+The CNPS supplementary protection program is not required to renew or complete your CNNB registration.
 The CNPS supplementary protection program aims to expand the circumstances in which assistance can be sought from the CNPS, offering eligible nurses an affordable source of legal assistance with complaints to their nursing regulatory body (college or association).
 For New Brunswick nurses, if you’re employed by a healthcare facility, your union may also be a source of legal assistance with complaints to regulatory bodies.

 Need more information?
 Click here to contact the CNPS or visit the general FAQ page.